Block

 7. In general, block describes anything that's restricted.
 For example, a parent may block a website from being visited so their children are not exposed to anything they shouldn't be seeing.

-Ban, Band, Blockchain, Block indent, Block of text, Burst, Censor, Hard drive terms, Memory terms, Phone terms, Programming terms, Superblock
+Ban, Band, Block-based programming, Blockchain, Block cipher, Block indent, Blocklist, Block of text, Burst, Censor, Hard drive terms, Memory terms, Phone terms, Programming terms, Superblock